rocheseb/ginput/README.md

 It will generate MOD files both along the vertical above the site location and along the sun ray

+Running the code like this will generate MOD files for ALL sites withtin the date range on GEOS5 times (every 3 hours) using GEOS5-FP-IT daily files

 ### How to run it ###

 python mod_maker.py arg1 geos_path=arg2